Radon Measurement/Radon Testing

 Get a short-term radon test kit

-There are three ways to get a short-term test kit.
+There are several ways to get a short-term test kit.

-- Complete and submit the online form, print the email confirmation and bring it to the nearest Cooperative Extension or partner office to purchase a short-term radon test kit from Jan.
+- Complete and submit the online form, print the email confirmation and bring it to the nearest Cooperative Extension or partner office to receive a FREE radon test kit from Jan.
 1 to Feb.
 28. Call 1-888-RADON10 (888-723-6610) to locate the nearest location offering test kits, or view Nevada locations for radon test kits.

-- Order a short-term test kit through Eventbrite's online ordering service.
-A $4 shipping fee applies, plus a $1.73 online ordering fee.
+- Non-Nevadans: Order a $10 short-term test kit through Eventbrite.
+There is a $4 shipping and a $1.73 online ordering fee.

 Get a long-term radon test kit